Pakistani rejoice on social media after Salman Rushdie gets stabbed

-Hours after Salman Rushdie was brutally stabbed by a 24-year-old Hadi Matar in western New York, Pakistanis took to social media to celebrate the deadly attack.
-Senior Correspondent at Dawn News, Ali Waqar hailed the assailant as a ‘young freedom fighter’.
+Hours after Salman Rushdie was brutally stabbed by 24-year-old Hadi Matar in western New York, several Pakistanis took to social media to celebrate the deadly attack.
+Senior Correspondent at Dawn News, Ali Waqar led the celebrations as he hailed the assailant as a ‘young freedom fighter’.
 He wrote, “Freedom of hate, Freedom of torture, Freedom of disgrace is not freedom of speech.”

-“A person who hurt billion plus Muslims is a serious threat to humanity, not this young freedom fighterr].
+“A person who hurt billion plus Muslims is a serious threat to humanity, not this young freedom fighter.
 Fighting for Ummah’s dignity,” the journalist concluded.

-One Harris appealed to Allah to give enough strength to Hadi Matar to kill the author of ‘The Satanic Verses.’
+Another user named Harris appealed to Allah to give enough strength to Hadi Matar to send the author of ‘The Satanic Verses’ to hell.

 Social media influencer Faysal Butt Rizvi wrote, “This Ghazi is proud of Muslim Ummah who single-handedly attacked Salman Rushdie.
 May Allah bless him.”

 “Big News for ummah!
 A Ghazi today attacked Salman Rushdie.
 Rushdie is a shameful person who wrote blasphemous book against Islam.
-Well done you are proud of Muslim Ummah, appealed one Abdullah Iftikhar.
+Well done you are the pride of Muslim Ummah”, wrote one Abdullah Iftikhar.

 A man from Pakistan responds to the attempted murder of Sir Salman Rushdie.— David Atherton (@DaveAtherton20) August 13, 2022